-- No impacts compared to existing use - Tennis matches are typically played outdoors.
+• Tennis matches are typically played outdoors.
 In the event of weather an indoor facility may be used.
-When considering locations that would allow for relocating the outdoor courts it will be important to consider the relationship to the indoor tennis facility. - A warm up track that is nearby Hayward Field is part of the evaluation criteria for certain events like the Olympic Trials.
+When considering locations that would allow for relocating the outdoor courts it will be important to consider the

+• A warm up track that is nearby Hayward Field is part of the evaluation criteria for certain events like the